 Prolong alcohol abuse forces your body to create false normalcy hence during detox, your body shifts back to its natural balance.
 And during the shift, you will experience withdrawal symptoms.

-Read on to know more about the purpose of alcohol detox in the body and on your journey towards full recovery.
+Read on to know more about the purpose of private detox in the body and on your journey towards full recovery.

 1. Overcome physical and psychological dependence